McMillan Reservoir

-The McMillan Reservoir is a reservoir in Washington, D.C. that supplies the majority of the city's municipal water.
+The McMillan Reservoir is a reservoir in Washington, D.C., that supplies most of the city's municipal water.
 It was originally called the Howard University Reservoir or the Washington City Reservoir, and was completed in 1902 by the U.S. Army Corps of Engineers.

 Construction history

-The Macmillan Reservoir was built in 1902 on the site of Smith Spring, one of the springs previously used for drinking water.
+The McMillan Reservoir was built in 1902 on the site of Smith Spring, one of the springs previously used for drinking water.
 Washington's earliest residents relied on natural springs but this came to be inadequate as the city's population grew.
 In 1850, Congress determined that the Potomac River should be the city's principal source of water.

 Washington Aqueduct

-A congressionally funded engineering study was conducted to determine the most available mode of supplying water to the city.
-Work and study conducted under the leadership of Lieutenant Montgomery C. Meigs culminated into the development of the Washington Aqueduct which began operations on January 3, 1859.
+Work and study conducted under Lieutenant Montgomery C. Meigs led to the construction of the Washington Aqueduct, which began operations on January 3, 1859.
 Initially the system provided water to the city from the Little Falls Branch in Maryland, until the aqueduct construction was completed.
-Regular water service from the Potomac River source through the aqueduct commenced in 1864.
+Regular water service from the Potomac River source through the aqueduct began in 1864.

 Washington City Tunnel

-In the early years of operation the water was routed through the system's two earlier-built reservoirs, Dalecarlia and Georgetown, which were designed to settle sediment out of the water.
-In 1873 the Army began construction of a new water supply tunnel, led by Garrett Lydecker, a major in the Army Corps of Engineers.
-The tunnel was known as the Washington City Tunnel, to provide more storage, sedimentation and distribution capacity for the system.
-Lydecker predicted the tunnel would cost about $53,000 to build.
+In the early years of operation, the water was routed through the system's two older reservoirs, Dalecarlia and Georgetown, which were designed to settle sediment out of the water.
+In 1882 the Army began building a new water supply tunnel, led by Major Garrett Lydecker of the Army Corps of Engineers.
+The purpose of the new Washington City Tunnel was to provide more storage, sedimentation and distribution capacity for the system.
+Lydecker estimated that the basic tunnel construction cost would be about $530,000, with some additional funds allocated for contingencies, such as lining portions of the tunnel, if needed.
+In October 1883 the Army issued a construction contract for $548,000.
+The contractor encountered considerable technical difficulties with varying soil and rock conditions, as well as surveying errors and tunnel alignment problems.
+By October 1885 the estimate for completing just the excavation of the tunnel was slightly under $1 million.

-Construction of the tunnel was halted in the 1880s due to a variety of problems including funding shortages, cost overruns, bribery and fraud associated with the construction process.
+Construction of the tunnel was halted in 1888 due to a variety of problems including funding shortages, cost overruns, bribery and fraud associated with the construction process.
+A Congressional investigation was initiated to examine the Army's mismanagement of the project.
 During that period some improvements were made to the Dalecarlia portion of the system, and work on the tunnel finally resumed in 1898.

-The tunnel was completed in 1901, after an additional $800,000 expenditure, and the McMillan Reservoir began operation in 1902.
+The tunnel was completed in 1901 at a total cost of $2.6 million, and the McMillan Reservoir began operation in 1902.